aashaykulk/cuda-notes/cuda-notes.typ

 // ---------- basic style ----------
-#set page(paper: "a4", margin: 1.8cm)
-#set text(
-  font: "JetBrains Mono",  // Ensure this font is installed or use "DejaVu Sans Mono"
-  size: 11pt,
+#import "@preview/minimal-note:0.10.0": minimal-note

+#show: minimal-note.with(
+  title: [Notes on CUDA Programming],
+  author: [Aashay Kulkarni],
+  date: datetime.today().display("[month repr:long], [year]")
 )
+// #set page(
+//   paper: "a4",
+//   margin: 2.0cm,
+//   header: [_Aashay Kulkarni's CUDA notes_ #line(length: 100%)],
+//   numbering: "1",
+//   align: "justified",
+// )
+// #set text(
+//   font: "Times New Roman",  // Ensure this font is installed or use "DejaVu Sans Mono"
+//   size: 10pt,
+// )
-#set par(
+// #set par(
-  leading: 1.25em,
-  justify: false,
+//   justify: true,
-  first-line-indent: 0pt,
+//   first-line-indent: 0pt,
-)
+// )

 // ---------- notes ----------

-= Programming Massively Parallel Processors
+#pagebreak()

-== CH1: Introduction
+=  Introduction
+\

-- multicore CPUs: maximize execution speed of sequential programs
-- many-core GPUs: execution throughput of parallel applications
+Multicore CPUs enable you to maximize execution speed of sequential programs, while many-core GPUs allow greater execution throughput of parallel applications.

-- *large* performance gap between parallel and sequential execution
+Today, there is a *large* performance gap between parallel and sequential execution.

-Why?

-- developers move computationally intensive parts of software to GPUs
+*Why?*

 - design of a CPU is optimized for sequential code performance
 - memory bandwidth is another issue.
 GPUs move data much faster in and out of its DRAM.
+- developers move computationally intensive parts of software to GPUs
 - video games require massive number of floating point calculations per video frame,
   being executed in parallel and GPUs have been used for this purpose.

-=== CUDA (Compute Unified Device Architecture)
+== CUDA (Compute Unified Device Architecture)

 - programming model created by NVIDIA to support joint CPU/GPU execution of an application.
 - CUDA-capable GPU is organized into an array of highly threaded streaming multiprocessors (SMs).